Selection dynamics for deep neural networks: Back propagation and optimal control

-\begin{rem} If $\sigma'>0$ (this holds for arctan, hyperbolic tangent, and Sigmoid).
-The above two conditions imply that the optimal $(a^*,b^*)$ exists if only if $\tilde f$ is reachable in the sense that the above two derivatives vanish if and only if $f_{a,b}(T,y)=\tilde f(y)$ a.e. in $Y$. \end{rem}
+while (ii) of Proposition \ref{prop4.1} does not add any additional information. \begin{rem} If $\sigma'>0$ (this holds for arctan, hyperbolic tangent, and Sigmoid), the above condition implies that the optimal $(a^*,b^*)$ exists if only if $\tilde f$ is reachable in the sense that the above two derivatives vanish if and only if there exist parameter functions $a^*$ and $b^*$ such that $f_{a^*,b^*}(y,T)=\tilde f(y)$ a.e. in $Y$.
+For the ReLu activation instead the situation is entirely different as any $f_{a,b}$ with $a\leq B_bf_{a,b}\in Y\times (0,T)$ is a stationary point of $I(a,b)$, which makes the search of a minimizer in general very difficult. \end{rem}

 \begin{rem} Note that the conclusion of Remark \ref{rem4.1} does not hold if the cost functional is regularized by, say, the Tikhonov regularizer

 such that $J(a, b)$ is replaced by

 Then